VarunAgarwalOfficial/Neural-Network-Aided-Kalman-Filter-to-Maximize-Accuracy/Readme.md

 Enhancing Kalman Filters with a pre-trained Neural Network for improved accuracy.
 Focus on extracting valuable information from chaotic variables in real-time.

 ## Role
-- **Researchers:** Varun Niraj Agarwal, Hemanth Krishna, Avaneesh Kanshi, Navneet Vinod Melarkode.
+- **Researchers:** Varun Niraj Agarwal, Avaneesh Kanshi, Navneet Vinod Melarkode and Hemanth Krishna.
-- **Supervisor:** Dr. Malaya Kumar Hota from the Department of Communication Engineering.
+- **Supervisor:** Dr. Malaya Kumar Hota from the Department of Communication Engineering, VIT Vellore.

 ## Technologies Used
 - Kalman Filters.